Sexuality and space: Geographies of LGBT

-On the other side, the potential consumption of the LGBTQ+ group and cities are starting to target the group which creates the phenomenon called pink tourism or LGBTQ+ tourism where providing safe yet non-discriminate service and facilities like pub and sauna which target LGBTQ+ people.
+On the other side, the potential consumption of the LGBTQ+ group and cities are starting to target the group which creates the phenomenon called pink tourism or LGBTQ+ tourism where providing safe yet non-discriminate services and facilities like pubs and saunas which target LGBTQ+ people.
 Even more, the increasing legalization of same sex marriage in some Western countries has had a significant impact on tourism and movement, despite the possibility of same sex marriage having limited legal power in their home countries.

 As Robert Aldrich said in the article "Homosexuality and the City: An Historical Overview", there is an inseparable relationship between land and people, where people are constantly shaping the landscape.
 For example, one of the schools in Thailand offered to build a third gender bathroom so transsexual students can avoid being forced to choose between the male or female bathroom.
-The relationship of sexuality and space is not independent from other areas of geography; often, there are other aspects associate with those issues and phenomenons like cultural geography and political geography.
-In terms of cultural geography, bars have played a large role in connecting the land the LGBTQ community, but also separating those communities.
-Separatism in the lesbian and male gay communities is theory of why these communities separated and how bars played a role in that separation.
-Bars and queer space have a connection to each other.
+The relationship between sexuality and space is not independent of other areas of geography; often, there are other aspects associated with those issues and phenomena like cultural geography and political geography.
+In terms of cultural geography, bars have played a large role in connecting the land to the LGBTQ community, but also separating those communities.
+Separatism in the lesbian and male gay communities is a theory of why these communities separated and how bars played a role in that separation.
+Bars and queer spaces have a connection to each other.
 In 2012, further concern was made toward the LGBT community and retirement home in British Columbia, Canada.
 The Vancouver man "Alex Sangha is determined to make sure elderly LGBT people have a comfortable place to spend their twilight years" by building retirement homes for LGBT community where Montreal, Quebec, Canada, has already had one operating as well as a few in the United States.